Charles, Duke of Vendôme: Return of the princes

 In the first days of July 1530, the successful ransoming of the royal children was accomplished, and they re-entered the kingdom of France after four years of exile.
-François was in Bordeaux, and received the news from Montpezat on 2 July.
-The royal propaganda recounted that François, alone in his room, was overwhelmed with his emotions but in a proper Christian fashion fell to his knees so that he might pray to god for all the good fortunes he had afforded the king in his years.
+Francis was in Bordeaux, and received the news from Montpezat on 2 July.
+The royal propaganda recounted that Francis, alone in his room, was overwhelmed with his emotions but in a proper Christian fashion fell to his knees so that he might pray to god for all the good fortunes he had afforded the king in his years.
 Tears streamed down his face and for a long term no words came to him.
 Then reason reasserted itself and he thanked god not only for placing him on the throne but also reuniting him with his children.
 This private prayer was quickly published.
 He was soon joined in the room by the great princes: Navarre, Vendôme, the cardinal de Lorraine, the duc de Guise and the comte de Saint-Pol (now free from his captivity).
 Having received the news, they too all began to pray and weep in joy.
 The broader populace of Bordeaux was invited to down their tools and celebrate the joyous news.
 A few days later, on 6 July, the king was reunited with his eldest two sons.

 On 10 July, the king, his new queen Éléonore, and the royal children made an entrance into Bordeaux by richly decorated boats.
 There was a grand host of boats carrying the various nobles of the court.
 Artillery was fired in Bordeaux to celebrate their arrival.
 With Éléonore in a litter and the royal sons on horseback, the party was accompanied into the city itself by Vendôme, Saint-Pol, the duc de Nemours, the comte de Nevers and the duc de Guise.
 The city they entered was hung with tapestries, and several allegorical displays on scaffolds.

-The prince's lieutenant in Picardie, the comte de Brienne, died at the end of 1530.
-François appointed a new man to serve as Vendôme's deputy on 1 May 1531 in the character of the sieur de La Rochepot (brother of the Grand Maître Montmorency).
+The prince's lieutenant in Picardy, the comte de Brienne, died at the end of 1530.
+Francis appointed a new man to serve as Vendôme's deputy on 1 May 1531 in the character of the sieur de La Rochepot (brother of the Grand Maître Montmorency).
 This appointment represented part of a court battle between Montmorency and his enemy the amiral de Chabot.
 Vendôme did not find La Rochepot's appointment disagreeable.

-In April 1531 there were troubles with food prices in Picardie, meaning that grain was selling at a high price.
+In April 1531 there were troubles with food prices in Picardy, meaning that grain was selling at a high price.
 The royal agent La Hargerie reported on the discontent this was causing, and Vendôme responded by urging him to suppress any uprising and make examples out of the leaders.

 Vendôme was at the château de Fontainebleau for royal council around July 1531.

 The duc de Vendôme and his brother Saint-Pol were again with the king for a lit de justice conducted on 4 August 1533 at the parlement of Toulouse.
 Many of the other great seigneurs of the kingdom were also present for the occasion, including the king of Navarre, the comte de Nevers and the chancellor.